Joohansson/NanoRPCProxy/README.md

     $ docker run -it -p 9950:9950 -v $(pwd)/settings.json:/usr/src/app/settings.json nanorpcproxy:latest

 The same goes for rest of the settings files.
+Here is an example how to run it indefinitely in the background and restart on fail or machine boot (with the name rpcproxy):

+    $ docker run -d --restart unless-stopped --name rpcproxy -p 9950:9950 -v $(pwd)/settings.json:/usr/src/app/settings.json nanorpcproxy:latest

 There's also a `docker-compose.yml` file present.
 To run with docker compose, first copy files as above.
 Then run image with:

     $ docker-compose up